 Easy.
 They encourage carb consumption by focusing the public’s attention on fat and away from carbohydrates.
 Bray and friends are the go-to experts driving the recommendations of various governmental agencies that ultimately drive large food manufacturers to produce products adding to the toxicity of the environment.

 Basically they sell calories.
 If you take the number of people in the United States (we’re just talking domestic production here) and multiply that number by the average caloric intake per person, you can arrive at the total number of calories consumed by the population.
-That’s the market for these companies.
+That total is the market for these companies.

-These processed foods are typically a mixture of fat and sugar, which provides a taste sensation that most people seem not to be able to resist.
+These processed foods are typically a mixture of fat and sugar, which provides a taste sensation that most people seem unable to resist.
 They want more and more of it.
 And food companies are happy to provide it.
-The USDA’s School Nutrition Dietary Assessment from 2007 showed that the three products groups consumed the most in schools were candy; cookies, cakes and brownies; and soft drinks.
+The USDA’s School Nutrition Dietary Assessment from 2007 showed the three product groups most consumed in schools were candy; cookies, cakes and brownies; and soft drinks.
 All fat and sugar and, in the case of soft drinks, sugar alone.

 All of these foods are thought of as sweets.
 People who crave them are often said to have a sweet tooth.
 Yet most academic obesity experts criticize these products because they are high in fat.
 In their minds, it’s the fat that’s the problem, not the sugar.